hmailserver/hmailserver/README.md

    * Visual Studio 2013 Update 3
    * InnoSetup (to build installation program)
    * Perl (ActiveState ActivePerl Communityedition 32 bit works fine)

+**NOTE**

+You should not be compiling hMailServer on a computer which already runs a production version of hMailServer.
+When compiling hMailServer, the compilation will stop any already running version of hMailServer, and will register the compiled version as the hMailServer version on the machine (configuring the Windows service).
+This means that if you are running a production version of hMailServer on the machine, this version will stop running if you compile hMailServer.
+If this happens, the easiest path is to reinstall the production version.

 Configuring Visual Studio 2013 Express Edition
 ==============================================